-ORNAPAPER PERAK Environmental Objective(s) Environmental Target(s) 1.
-To control water consumption To ensure the water consumption not exceeding average of 0.9m /MT for the next twelve months.
-2. To control energy consumption To ensure the energy consumption not exceeding average of 70.32kwh/MT for the next twelve months.
-3. To reduce disposal of plant waste Toensure disposal of plant waste not exceeding 9.5%/month.
-4. To control disposal of ink sludge To control the disposal of ink sludge collection to average 2,000kgs/month.
+ORNAPAPER PERAK Environmental Objective(s) Environmental Target(s) To control energy consumption To ensure the energy consumption not exceeding an average of 70.32 kwh/MT for the next twelve months.
+2. To control water consumption To ensure the water consumption not exceeding an average of 0.9m3/MT for the next twelve months.
+To reduce the disposal of plant waste To ensure disposal of plant waste not exceeding 9.5%/month.
+To control the disposal of ink sludge To control the disposal of ink sludge collection to an average of 2,000 kgs/month.